-If there is insufficient information available to determine whether the incident represents a serious or continuing threat to the College community, the College will issue a Timely Warning Notice unless, based on the information available, it appears unlikely that there is an ongoing threat to the community, and it will be noted in the content of the Timely Warning Determination form that, based on the information available, the College does not have full information to evaluate the nature of the ongoing threat.
-The Director of Public Safety will make efforts to consult with the Vice President of Communications or a designee, if s/he is not available, to develop the content of the Timely Warning Notice.
-Time permitting, additional input may be garnered from additional members of the 24/7 Team, including the V.P. of Finance and Administration, V.P.

-of Human Resources, V.P. for Student Affairs, A.V.P. of Facilities and Services.
+If there is insufficient information to determine whether the incident represents a serious or continuing threat to the College community, the College will issue a Timely Warning Notice unless, based on the information available, it appears unlikely that there is an ongoing threat to the community.
+It will be noted in a Timely Warning Determination form that the College does not have full information to evaluate the nature of the ongoing threat.
+The Director of Public Safety will make efforts to consult with the Vice President for Communications, or a designee, to develop the content of the Timely Warning Notice.
+Time permitting, additional input may be garnered from additional members of the 24/7 Team, including the Vice President for Finance and Administration, Vice President for Human Resources, Vice President for Student Affairs, and Associate Vice President for Facilities and Services.
 The College's Title IX Coordinator or others may also be consulted in appropriate situations.
-The reason why the College does or does not issue a Timely Warning Notice for any Clery Crime reported to the College will be documented on the Timely Warning Determination form and maintained by the Department of Public Safety for a minimum of seven years.
+If the College does or does not issue a Timely Warning Notice for any reported Clery Crime, the reason will be documented on a Timely Warning Determination form and maintained by the Department of Public Safety for a minimum of seven years.
 A copy of the documentation will be attached to the written and electronic copies of the incident report.

-The Timely Warning Notice will include, to the extent known, the date, time and nature of the offense, a brief overview of its particular circumstances, a physical description of the actor(s), law enforcement's immediate actions, a request and method for witnesses to contact law enforcement, and where applicable and appropriate, cautionary advice that would promote safety.
+The Timely Warning Notice will include, to the extent known, the date, time and nature of the offense, a brief overview of its particular circumstances, a physical description of the actor(s), law enforcement's immediate actions, a request and method for witnesses to contact law enforcement, and, where applicable and appropriate, cautionary advice that would promote safety.
+Timely Warning Notices will be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential.
+There is no requirement to withhold the perpetrators identity if the College has sufficient information that deems there is reason to believe inclusion would aid in the apprehension of the alleged actor, or the inclusion will limit or eliminate the serious or continuing threat to the campus community.

-In developing the content of the Timely Warning Notice, the College will take all reasonable efforts not to compromise ongoing law enforcement efforts.
+In developing the content of the Timely Warning Notice, the College will make all reasonable efforts not to compromise ongoing law enforcement efforts.
 The College distributes Timely Warning Notices in various ways.
-Once the College determines that a notice will be issued, the Department of Public Safety may use the LiveSafe program, which includes emails and text messages for all student phone numbers registered and for those staff and faculty who have opted to receive text messages, or emails via the College email listservs.
-The announcement may also post it on its website swarthmore.edu/public-safety/public-timely-warning, as well as post notices on bulletin boards or doors throughout campus.
+The Department of Public Safety may use the SwatSafe program, which includes emails and text messages for all registered student phone numbers and for staff and faculty who have opted in.
+The College may also post it at swarthmore.edu/public-safety/public-timely-warning as well as on bulletin boards or doors throughout campus.

-Anyone with information about a serious crime or incident should report the circumstances to the Department of Public Safety by phone at (610-328-8333) or in person at the Benjamin West House.
-If a report is made to other college administrators, those administrators will immediately notify the Department of Public Safety.
+Anyone with information about a serious or suspected crime or incident should report the circumstances to the Department of Public Safety by phone at 610-328-8333 or in person at the Benjamin West House.
+If a report is made to other College administrators, those administrators should immediately notify the Department of Public Safety.

-Ben West House/Visitor Center
+Benjamin West House/Public Safety Office//Visitor Center